DC00/dc00.github.io/_posts/2020-04-19-add-two-numbers.md

     return dummy.next
 ```

-And this solution can handle an arbitrary number of numbers as linked lists which is dope
+And this solution can handle an arbitrary number of numbers as linked lists

 ```python
 class Solution: